keikai/doc/dev-ref/adv/Performance_Guide.md

 ### Notify the whole sheet

-If the affected cells are too distributed, you can consider notifying the whole sheet.
-But this might make a sheet blank for a moment because it will re-render the whole sheet.
+If the affected cells are too distributed, you can consider notifying the whole sheet instead.
+Note that you may see a flash (blank sheet for a moment) because it will re-render the whole sheet.

 {% highlight java linenos %}